junxit/us-congress-bills-117/metadata.md

 - 2021-05-17 — Introduced in Senate
 - 2021-05-17 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2021-05-25 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported without amendment favorably.
+- 2021-06-14 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Murray without amendment.
+Without written report.
+- 2021-06-14 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Murray without amendment.
+Without written report.
+- 2021-06-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 76.